 College Track New Orleans first opened its doors in 2008 to ensure that all students, regardless of race or socioeconomic status, earn a college degree and achieve social mobility.
 Today, more than 550 students are on the path to and through college, making College Track the largest college completion program in the city.
 In 2016, we celebrated our first class of college graduates, who prove that by making a long-term commitment to educational attainment and equity, we can change the face of New Orleans’ leaders, entrepreneurs, and innovators.

 A View Inside…

 New Orleans is a vibrant and diverse city whose symbolic colors provide a constant reminder of the qualities our students possess: purple representing justice, green representing faith, and gold representing power.
-Every day, they rush into the center with their recognizably specially branded College Track New Orleans tees ready to learn and discover their passions, and inspire lasting change in New Orleans for generations to come.
+Every day, students come to the center ready to learn, discover their passions, and inspire lasting change in New Orleans for generations to come.

 students currently enrolled